Organizing Co-chairs

 • The date of the workshop is confirmed to be July 10

-• The first keynote of the workshop is confirmed!
-It will be given by Dong Tian (InterDigital, US) on "Learning Technologies for Immersive Media”
+• Dong Tian (InterDigital, US): "Learning Technologies for Immersive Media”

 • We implement a fast track procedure for papers rejected by the ICME main conference and demonstrating an acceptable quality.